Deepagan-ctr/Custom-MCP-Server/README.md

 ```bash
 mcp install main.py
 ```
-Later go to claude paste the URLs of required platform nad ask the AI to provide information of the mentioned URLs.
+Later go to Claude AI (desktop version) paste the URLs of required platform and ask the AI to provide information of the mentioned URLs.

 ### Testing with MCP Inspector